ThaDafinser/UserAgentParserComparison/README.md

 php bin/html/*.php # just all inside that folder
 ```

-## Run your own queries
+## Step 8) Run your own queries

-After executing Step 5) you have all data you need inside your `mysql` database!
+After executing Step 5) you have already all data you need inside your `mysql` database!

+So do whatever you want ;-)